 Check the Server Manual at the FreeCiv wiki for configuration details.

 Using a Raspberry Pi 2 or later, you can setup the Terraria server on Raspbian, again installing Mono as a prerequisite.
 Next, you’ll use TShock, the Terraria game server, which is available from GitHub.
-Once up and running, anyone on your network who wants to play will find the Terraria server in their version of the game.
+Once up and running, anyone who wants to play will find the Terraria server in their version of the game.
 Although connecting to the server from a local network is best, Terraria can also be played over the internet.

 9. The Battle for Wesnoth

-Also, look out for a load of player-made content, such as campaigns, new factions, and original multiplayer maps.
+Look out for a load of player-made content, such as campaigns, new factions, and original multiplayer maps.

-sudo apt-get install openttd
+sudo apt install openttd

-Once this is done, you can run the server with:
+Once this done, run the server with:

 This will run OpenTTD in the background, with output sent to the openttd.log file.
 Tips for server setup can be found in the OpenTTD wiki.